sous-chefs/meta/docs/transfering-a-cookbook.md

 end
 ```

-Finally, verify that the rules are in affect by running:
+Finally, verify the rules are being followed by running:
 ```
 rake style:chef
 ```